mozilla/node-webmaker-i18n/README.md

 ### LanguageNameFor

-The `languageNameFor` functions return the language name based on the locale
+The `langaugeNameFor` function returns the language name based on the locale.

 ```javascript
 var languageName = languageNameFor('en-US');